 Patrons must sign in for the day on the register at the reference desk.
 By signing the register you indicate an understanding of the library rules and a willingness to abide by them.
 A photo I.D. is required, and will be held while research is being conducted.

-Coats, briefcases and other belongings, other than papers, pencils and reference material are not allowed in the reading room.
+Coats, backpacks, bags and other belongings, other than papers, pencils, laptops, and reference material are not allowed in the reading room.
 Personal belongings may be kept in lockers provided for that purpose.

 All cell phones must be turned to silent while in the Archives & Rare Books Library.

 UCLID printouts or call slips are to be presented for materials to be retrieved.
 Call slips can be obtained from the reference desk.